 Support for commercial tenants and landlords

-The Commercial Landlord Hardship Fund offered grants of up to $3,000 per tenancy to eligible small private, individual and joint-owner landlords facing financial hardship after reducing rent for their tenants under the Commercial Tenancy Relief Scheme requirements.
+The Commercial Landlord Hardship Fund offered grants of up to $3000 per tenancy to eligible small private, individual and joint-owner landlords facing financial hardship after reducing rent for their tenants under the Commercial Tenancy Relief Scheme requirements.
+The Victorian Government is also working directly with commercial tenants in government buildings who can apply for rent relief.
 The fund has now closed.
-The Victorian Government is also working directly with commercial tenants in government buildings who can apply for rent relief.

 Support for Victorian hospitality businesses

-The government has provided support for hospitality businesses through the $40 million Night-time Economy Business Support Initiative; the Hospitality Business Grant Program; and the CBD Small Hospitality Grant.
-Applications for these programs closed on 30 November.
-Learn more.
+The Victorian Government has provided support for hospitality businesses through the $40 million Night-time Economy Business Support Initiative; the Hospitality Business Grant Program; and the CBD Small Hospitality Grant.
+Applications for these programs closed on 30 November 2020.

 Working for Victoria Fund